SpielmeisterCom/spellCore/docs/guides/concepts_systems/README.md

 ### Accessing input

-All components which are declared as input for a system in its system template can be accessed by their aliasing name as instance members of the system.
-These data structures are called **component lists**.
-The injection of the component list into the system instance is done by the engine automatically when a system gets created.
-If for example a system declares the component *spell.component.2d.transform* with the aliasing name "myTransformComponents" as its required input the *component list* of all transform components can be accessed through the this pointer as shown below.
+All components which are declared as input for a system in its system template can be accessed by their local aliasing name as instance members of the system.
+These data structures are called **component dictionaries**.
+The injection of a component dictionary into a system instance is done by the engine automatically when a system gets created.
+If for example a system declares the component *spell.component.2d.transform* with the local alias "myTransformComponents" as its required input the *component dictionary* of all transform components can be accessed through the this pointer as shown below.

 <pre><code>
 ...